 Life & Death (Scythes)

 For the scythes, I traced the design in Adobe Illustrator.
 After tracing it, I scaled it up to suit my proportions (I didn’t want it to be too big and therefore unwieldy for me.)
-If you want the pattern, it’s also available on my free patterns page!
+If you want the pattern, it’s also available to buy here!

 For the staff, I bought four different pre-cut PVC pipes, 2 were 1/2″ wide and 2 were 3/4″ wide.
 I bought a pair of ratcheting cutter so I could shorten the pipes to the right size.
 I also bought a coupling so that the two scythes could be joined together for staff mode.
 This meant that the aesthetic accuracy would be off, but the stability would be good.